JimberSoftware/docs/company/groups/groups.md

-## Remove a group
+## Deleting Group
-Groups can be removed by clicking on the red trash bin icon next to their name
+Groups can be deleted by clicking on the red trash bin icon next to their name
 ![icon_delete.png](/icon_delete.png ':size=35').